-Midway between the Indian border and Pokhara, Tansen's old artistic Newari houses, and cobbled streets.
+Midway between Pokhara and the Indian border, Tansen showcases old artistic Newari houses and cobbled streets.
 Centuries ago, Newar businessmen from Kathmandu arrived in Tansen to trade, bringing with them their art and architecture.
 Palpa was the seat of the Sen kingdom that ruled over this region from 16th century for almost 300 years.

-A picturesque hill town lying on the lap of the Shreenagar Hills, Tansen is the headquarters of Palpa district and the hub of the mid west culture of Nepal.
-The district varies from 250 to 2,000 m in elevation and is home to diverse flaura and fauna.
+Lying on the lap of the Shreenagar Hills, the picturesque town of Tansen is the headquarters of Palpa District and the hub of the culture of the mid-west.
+The landscape rises from 250 to 2,000 m in elevation and is home to diverse flaura and fauna.

-The town has houses strongly influenced by traditional Newari architecture, the district is home to the Magar people, and the name "Tansen" has its origin in the Magar language, meaning "northern settlement."
+Although Tansen is dominated by traditional Newari architecture, the district is home to the Magar people, and the name "Tansen" has its origin in the Magar language, meaning "northern settlement."
 Palpa is one of the twelve Magar regions of West Nepal and enjoys a rich, diverse culture and religion..

-Tansen can be visited at any time of the year.
-While the climate of Palpa varies from tropical to moderate, Tansen is moderate to warm with temperatures between 28 degree Celsius maximum during summer and 8 degree Celsius in winter.
-The region gets its fair share of monsoon rain during the months of June and July have maximum rain.
+Tansen can be visited at any time of the year with temperatures ranging from a maximum of 28 degree Celsius in summer to a minimum of 8 degree Celsius in winter.
+The region gets its fair share of monsoon rain during the months of June and July.

-The percentage of the Magar and the Newar people make up a larger percentage of the population in the district is high.
-Other inhabitants of Palpa are the Brahmin, Chhetri, Bhojpuri, Tharu, Gurung, Tamang, and Limbu.
+The Magar and the Newar people make up a larger percentage of the population in the district.
+The other iethnic groups residing in Palpa are the Brahmin, Chhetri, Bhojpuri, Tharu, Gurung, Tamang, and Limbu.

-Newars, originally from the Kathmandu valley, followed opportunities of trade and craft and migrated to different parts of Nepal.
+Newars, originally from the Kathmandu valley, followed opportunities of trade and craft and migrated to different parts of the country.
 In Tansen they found an excellent opportunity to trade in the crossroads of trade routes and the administrative headquarters.

 Though today's migration movement due to urbanization and decrease in agriculture brings people from all ethnic groups to Tansen, the Newari people still make up a high percentage of the population in the core area.
-There are also predominant Magar settlements in some parts of Palpa district.
-The Magars are assumed to be the first settlers in this area.
+The Magars however are dominant in some parts of Palpa district and they are assumed to be the first settlers of this area.

-There are a number of good to moderate hotels and lodges in Tansen to suit every budget and need.
-The hotels and lodges are clean and the staff hospitable.
-The modern restaurants serve excellent Nepali meals and some even serve continental cuisine.
+There are a number of good to moderate hotels and lodges in Tansen to suit everyone's budget and requirements.
+They are clean and the staff are welcoming.
+Excellent Nepali meals are served in the modern looking restaurants and some also serve continental cuisine.